 Overview

 Strategic Advisory is the layer that connects technology investment to business direction.
-It's where roadmaps get built, architecture decisions get stress-tested, and technology leadership gets delivered to organizations that need it without a full-time executive hire.
+It's where roadmaps are built, architecture designs are stress-tested, and technology leadership is delivered to organizations that need it without a full-time hire.
 QVIA's fractional leadership engagements — vCIO, vCTO, and vCISO — are embedded, accountable, and outcome-oriented.

 Engagement Model